 Dismissed a pleading.

-Referred the CP for non-cooperation to IV-A.
+Referred CP’s non-cooperation to IV-A.

 Filed a motion to intervene on behalf of the State.